 - Being in multiple places makes you “feel like a brand”, not just a single social media profile.

 Each channel has a unique way to connect with customers.
 Channels not only include social media platforms like Facebook.
-They include email marketing, AdWords, display ads on websites and any other digital channel you choose.
+They include email marketing, Ads, display ads on websites and any other digital channel you choose.

 While your branding stays the same, what works well on one channel doesn’t always work on another.
 As you brand your business across channels, it pays to understand how to build a brand on each channel.